MarcelineVQ/LockPort/README.md

 - If no player is on the list the frame is hidden again (type /lockport to manually show).

 ## Utility:
 - Type `/lockport summon` to fulfill the next pending summmon request via chatwindow or macro.
+Summons your target if there's no request.
 - You can set a keybind to do the same in the keybinds menu.

 ## Options: